songyy0415/epsilon/poincare/doc/tree.md

 references.
 Mind the difference between `moveBefore` and `moveAt` that are the same function tree-wise but not reference-wise.

-The `TreeStack` has a `log` method as well, that shows each `Tree` it contains and the references pointing to Trees.
+The `TreeStack` has a `log` method as well, that shows each tree it contains and the references pointing to trees.

 `(lldb) p Poincare::Internal::TreeStack::SharedTreeStack->log()`